-To import backgrounds, textures and borders, choose Manage Extras from the File menu in Browse and Layers, then follow these steps:
+To import extras, choose Manage Extras from the File menu in Browse and Layers, then follow these steps:

-- 1. Select the type of extras you wish to import in the left column (Backgrounds, Borders, etc.) You can only import extras of one type at a time. - 2.
+- 1. Select the type of extras you wish to import from the list of tabs at the top (Presets, Resize, Backgrounds, Borders, Textures, LUTs) You can only import extras of one type at a time. - 2.
 Click on the Import button in the footer of the left column.
-A Finder or Explorer Window will appear where you can select the files to import.
-If you want to import an entire folder, click into the folder then select the first file, then shift-click on the last file.
+A dialog box will appear where you can select the files to import.
+If you want to import an entire folder, open the folder, select the first file, then shift-click on the last file.
 Click import when your selection is complete.